 *Disclaimer: Yup, we have affiliate links in this post.
 Click on any of the links and make a purchase, and we receive a small commission.
 There is no additional cost to you.
 Thank you for supporting Life Of Doing!

 Best Time to Visit Mui Ne

 Any time is the best time to visit Mui Ne.
 The rainy season is similar to Ho Chi Minh City from April to November, yet it has low rainfall.
 We went in late September and mid-November and didn’t have any issues with the weather.
 It will be hot and humid – in the 26-32℃ (79-90℉.)
-Stay hydrated with fresh coconuts!
+Stay hydrated with fresh coconuts and water!